-Armand Marseille Antique Dolls 1884+ German
+Armand Marseille Antique Bisque Dolls 1884+ German

-Armand Marseille of Sonneberg and Koppelsdorf, Thüringia, Germany was one of the worlds largest and best known bisque / porcelain doll head manufacturer.
+Armand Marseille of Sonneberg and Koppelsdorf, Thüringia, Germany was one of the worlds largest and best known bisque / porcelain doll head manufacturers.
 Armand was born in 1856 in St. Petersburg, Russia the son of an architect and immigrated to Germany with his family after 1860.

 In 1884 Marseille bought a toy factory and in 1885 he acquired a porcelain factory in Koppelsdorf, Marseille’s earliest doll mold number is 1890 a dolly face shoulder head . . .
 Armand Marseille’s empire and history in the doll world had begun.
 Most Armand Marseille dolls have AM initials in the marking.